• Skip to main content

 There are several reasons why your pavlova may collapse.

 First, you may not have whipped the eggs and sugar well enough.
 Make sure you achieve the thick, glossy mixture and rub a little between your fingers to make sure the sugar is dissolved.
+If you open the oven door too soon after it's cooked, you also risk a collapsed pavlova.
+For the time being, though, just add the cream and fruit – it'll taste just fine.

-More Iconic Aussie Recipes
+More iconic Aussie recipes

 • aussie damper.